replit/upm/README.md

   Python 2.
 * `UPM_PYTHON3`: if nonempty, use instead of `python3` when invoking Python 3.
+* `UPM_PROJECT`: path to top-level directory containing project files.
+  UPM uses this as its working directory.
+Defaults to the first parent directory containing a directory entry named `.upm` (like Git searches for `.git`), or the current directory if `.upm` is not found.
 * `UPM_STORE`: path of file used to store the JSON cache file, relative or absolute.
 Defaults to `.upm/store.json`.